xAct Implementation of the Theory of Cosmological Perturbation in Bianchi I Spacetimes: Dynamics of gauge invariant perturbations

 We have verified that there is no coupling between gauge invariant and pure gauge variables, once the background constraint is also imposed.
 Therefore, we can focus on the part of the Hamiltonian that contains only gauge-invariant fields.
 Nevertheless, this part still contains cross terms between $\Pi_\mu$ and $\Gamma_\mu$, with $\mu=0,1,2$.
 Fortunately, and as discussed above, the generating function $G(\vec k)$ still has some free parameters that can be fixed by requiring that these terms vanish.
-Concretely, we require the coefficients multiplying the cross terms {\tt ($\Gamma$0[] $\Pi$0[])}, {\tt ($\Gamma$1[] $\Pi$0[])}, {\tt ($\Gamma$2[] $\Pi$0[])}, {\tt ($\Gamma$1[] $\Pi$1[])}, {\tt ($\Gamma$1[] $\Pi$2[])}, and {\tt ($\Gamma$2[] $\Pi$2[])}, to vanish.
+Concretely, we require the coefficients multiplying the cross terms {\tt ($\Gamma$0[] $\Pi$0[])}, {\tt ($\Gamma$1[] $\Pi$0[])}, {\tt ($\Gamma$2[] $\Pi$0[])}, {\tt ($\Gamma$1[] $\Pi$1[])}, {\tt ($\Gamma$1[] $\Pi$2[])} and {\tt ($\Gamma$2[] $\Pi$2[])}, to vanish.
 These conditions fix the coefficients {\tt A01[], A05[], A06[], A56[], A12[], A26[]} in (\ref{Gform}).
-As a bonus, this automatically guarantees that the remaining cross terms {\tt ($\Gamma$0[] $\Pi$1[])}, {\tt ($\Gamma$1[] $\Pi$0[])}, {\tt ($\Gamma$0[] $\Pi$2[])}, {\tt ($\Gamma$2[] $\Pi$0[])}, {\tt ($\Gamma$1[] $\Pi$2[])}, and {\tt ($\Gamma$2[] $\Pi$1[])} all vanish.
+As a bonus, this automatically guarantees that the remaining cross terms {\tt ($\Gamma$0[] $\Pi$1[])}, {\tt ($\Gamma$1[] $\Pi$0[])}, {\tt ($\Gamma$0[] $\Pi$2[])}, {\tt ($\Gamma$2[] $\Pi$0[])}, {\tt ($\Gamma$1[] $\Pi$2[])} and {\tt ($\Gamma$2[] $\Pi$1[])} all vanish.
 As mentioned before, we set the remaining free parameters to zero, in order to have a Hamiltonian as simple as possible.

 Finally, in order to focus on gauge invariant fields, we set pure gauge variables to zero in the code.
-This yields an expression for the Hamiltonian that we denote by {\tt H2f}, which is further simplified by means of the rule: \mathIn{H2g=H2f/.bgconstraintrule//org;}

-This final Hamiltonian can be simplified and written in the form given in (\ref{Ham2}).
+This yields an expression for the Hamiltonian that we denote by {\tt H2f}, which is further simplified by means of the rule \mathIn{H2g=H2f/.bgconstraintrule//org;} This final Hamiltonian can be simplified and written in the form given in (\ref{Ham2}).
 Equations of motion for the gauge invariant variables can be derived straightforwardly from it.